giuxtaposition/Sale-Taxes-Kata/README.md

 ```

 Usage Example:
+(you can divide each item with a whitespace, a comma or a semicolon)

 ``` bash
 $ yarn start '2 book at 12.49 1 music CD at 14.99 1 chocolate bar at 0.85'